ChewKeanHo/AutomataCI/README.md

 Some good business reasons why using AutomataCI:

-1. **Start off with a tested and solid foundation** - All the templates and CI jobs are tested and have default configured for immediate software development.
+1. **Starts off with a solid & tested foundation** - All the templates and CI jobs are tested and have default configured for immediate software development.
 2. **Avoid being threatend by malicious suppliers** - CI it's a nerve system for